Antwan3000/sgreenonline-static/README.markdown

 # SGreen Online: first application

-This is the first application for
+This is the website for R&B entertainer
 [*SGreen Online*](http://sgreenonline.com/)
-by [Antwan Foster].
+by [Eddie Martin].